 - When transporting or temporarily storing in a vehicle, temperature range should be greater than 20 °F but no more than 150°F.

-Battery Life & Disposal of LiPo Batteries
+Battery Life & Disposal of Lithium Batteries

-- Rechargeable LiPo batteries do NOT last forever.
+- Rechargeable lithium batteries do NOT last forever.
 Batteries that have lost 20% of their initial capacity should be removed from service and disposed of properly.
 If at any time you see any physical damage in a LiPo battery such as swollen cell, split, or tear in the cell’s foil covering, STOP usage immediately and dispose of battery.

-- Proper Disposal Procedure of LiPo Batteries: Use the discharge function of your charger to discharge the battery to 1V/Cell or lower.
+- Proper Disposal Procedure of Lithium Batteries: Use the discharge function of your charger to discharge the battery to 1V/Cell or lower.
 Make sure the wire leads are fully insulated and soak battery in salt water (1/2 cup of salt per gallon of water) for 2-3 days.
 Then wrap battery in a bag for disposal.

 - We provide a 'Dead on Arrival' warranty on lithium batteries and this is limited to within 7 days after receiving the product.